weblearn22/ERPscanr/README.md

 ## Repository Layout

-This project repository is set up in the following way:
+This project repository is organized in the following way:

 - `build_site/` contains scripts to create the project website
-- `code`/ includes local code used for this project
+- `code`/ contains code written and used for this project
-- `docs/` includes files for the project website
+- `docs/` contains files that create and define the project website
-- `notebooks/` is a collection of Jupyter notebooks that step through the project
+- `notebooks/` contains a collection of Jupyter notebooks that step through the project
 - `scripts/` contains stand alone scripts that run the data collection and analysis
+- `terms/` contains all the search terms used for the literature collection

 ## Data

-The project uses literature data, collected with code that is available in this repository.
-Due to size, the collected data files are not hosted on this repository, but are available upon request.
+The project uses literature data, collected using code that is available in this repository.
+Data files will be made available soon [LINK UPCOMING].